Greater Bobs & Crow Lakes Association

 View the full guide (PDF)>

-If not please join us!
-The more members we have the stronger our voice for protecting and enhancing our paradise.
-We also provide great information that makes cottaging a little easier and that helps to keep our waters pristine.Volunteer Opportunities
+The more members we have, the stronger our voice for protecting and enhancing our paradise.
+Membership also helps GBCLA continue sharing helpful lake information, supporting local programs, and keeping our waters pristine.

 What about the time commitment?
-There is no time commitment!
-We recommend you attend a Board meeting (in person or virtually) to see if there is something of interest.
+There is no time commitment.
+We recommend you attend a Board meeting, in person or virtually, to see if there is something of interest.